- Rail Trail

 Railway history

-This is the former World War 2 branch line called the “Broadstore Line” that ran for 1.6 kilometres from the main north/ south line at Broadmeadows (a northern suburb of Melbourne) in 1942, in an easterly direction providing services to the Maygar Army Barracks in Cambellfield.
-These barracks played and important part in housing troops and Army support during WW1 and WW2.
-The line was un-electrified and closed in 1982 with the lines being lifted in 1991.
+This is the former World War 2 branch line called the “Broadstore Line” that ran for 1.6km from the main north/south line at Broadmeadows (a northern suburb of Melbourne) in 1942, in an easterly direction to provide services to the Maygar Army Barracks in Cambellfield.
+These barracks played an important part in housing troops and army support during WW1 and WW2.
+It closed in 1982, with the tracks being lifted in 1991.

 Nearby Trails